Grievance Policy and Procedures

 Student Complaint and Grievance Policy

-When taking online courses, Pathways College students are encouraged, at all times, to communicate their concerns to members of the faculty and administration.
+Pathways college students are encouraged, at all times, to communicate their concerns to members of the faculty and administration.
 If a situation arises in which a student had a complaint or grievance regarding grades, instruction, disciplinary actions, or other topics related to his or her program of study, the student is to adhere to the following procedure:

-- Within 72 Hours: Discuss the matter with his or her online course instructor, if applicable.
+- Within 72 Hours: Discuss the matter with his or her instructor, if applicable.
 If not resolved,

 - Within the following 72 hours: Discuss the matter with the program advisor.
 If not resolved,